Build from source#

 Then proceed with

 make app according to the platform specific

-Note for Linux/macOS packagers#
+Notes for Linux/macOS packagers#

-While kitty does use python, it is not a traditional python package, so please do not install it in site-packages.
+While kitty does use Python, it is not a traditional Python package, so please do not install it in site-packages.
 Instead run:

 This will install kitty into the directory

 linux-package.
 You can run

 linux-package/bin/kitty.
 All the files needed to run kitty

 linux-package/lib/kitty.
-The terminfo file will be installed into
+The terminfo file will be installed

 linux-package/share/terminfo.
 Simply copy these files into

-kitty.
+/usr to install kitty.
 In other words,

 linux-package is the

 staging area into which kitty is installed.
 You can choose a different staging

-installs the terminfo file and
+Installs the terminfo file

-This allows users to install the terminfo file on
+This allows users to install the terminfo and shell integration files on

 servers into which they ssh, without needing to install all of kitty.
 The

 You need a couple of extra dependencies to build linux-package.

 ncurses.
 Also, if you are building from a git checkout instead of the

 released source code tarball, you will need to install the dependencies from

 docs/requirements.txt to build the kitty documentation.
 They can be

 python -m pip -r docs/requirements.txt.